chulminy/AE_ENVE_GEOE_121/annoucement/8th_week_feedback/README.md

 * **Student 5:** The quiz was a bit long and I definitely felt the pressure when doing it.
 It was a little overwhelming.
 * **Student6:** The quiz was difficult.
 It would be great if future quizzes are a bit easier than this.
 Knowing that average of this class should be around 70 but still if was easier

 **CM:** I'm sorry for your frustration.
 We will try to make better descriptions of the following quizzes.
-However, actually, there is nothing new on the quiz problems and all problems are very similar to the ones in homework assignments and tutorials.
+However, nothing in the quiz problems is new content, and all problems are very similar to the ones in homework assignments and tutorials.
 We will do our best to answer your questions regarding the unclearness of quiz questions during the quiz through WebEX.
 Please use WebEX Teams in-person chat next time.

-As mentioned, if the class average for Quiz #2 will be more than 70, the following quizzes will not be easier than the Quiz 2 [**Link**](https://github.com/chulminy/AE_ENVE_GEOE_121/blob/master/tutorial/Q1_Feedback_Answer.md#review-of-the-grading).
+As mentioned, if the class average for Quiz #2 is more than 70, the following quizzes will not be easier than Quiz 2 [**Link**](https://github.com/chulminy/AE_ENVE_GEOE_121/blob/master/tutorial/Q1_Feedback_Answer.md#review-of-the-grading).
 Please do practice more on the problems in tutorial and homework assignments.
 Our TAs make live help sessions four days a week and answer your questions in LEARN every day.

 -------